- Single protocol home automation controller

 - Open interface protocol supports programs you write

 - Extensive timer, macro, & operating mode capabilities

 - Native monitoring, control, and configuration access via LAN, wireless LAN, & the Internet

 - Floor-plan oriented GUI with included graphics editing tool

-The Foard System Design FS-1000110-83 UPB Compact Controller is a highly capable yet low-cost single-protocol UPB home automation controller.
-It supports UPB devices, including UPB link commands for groups and scenes.
+The Foard System Design FS-1000110-81 X10 Compact Controller is a highly capable yet low-cost single-protocol X10 home automation controller.
+It supports X10 devices, including those with extended commands for groups and scenes, and X10 protocol variations from different manufacturers.
 The compact controller can be used stand-alone after initial configuration.
-Input and output commands to/from the UPB devices can be mapped across to others; for example, a UPB switch could be mapped to send a commands to control other UPB devices with different addresses mapped through the controller, and also configured to operate with timer and macro devices.
-The UPB Compact Controller also includes a flexible macro programming capability, interval timer, and time-of-day timer support.
+Input and output commands to/from the X10 devices can be mapped across to others; for example, an X10 switch could be mapped to send a commands to control other X10 devices with different House and Unit code addresses, and also configured to operate with timer and macro devices.
+The X10 Compact Controller also includes a flexible macro programming capability, interval timer, and time-of-day timer support.

 Third party application interfacing is supported with an easy-to-use interface application, and also with a documented packet based monitoring and control interface via a serial port USB driver, and via TCP/IP using an included PC hosted TCP/IP to serial packet router.
 The packet based interface is consistent across HA protocols, so the same interface approach can be used to control X10, UPB, and hardwired devices, using other controller and bridge products in FSD’s automation product line.